-Vietnam profile - Media - BBC News
+Vietnam profile

 Vietnam profile - Media

-The Communist Party has a strong grip on the media.
-The Ministry of Culture and Information controls the press and broadcasting.
+The Communist Party keeps a strong hold on the media and the information ministry controls the press and broadcasting.

-Media outlets and journalists risk sanctions for broaching sensitive topics and for criticising the government.
-But some press titles and online outlets do report on corruption in official circles.

-TV is the dominant medium.
-State-run Vietnam Television (VTV) broadcasts from Hanoi.
-There is a growing pay TV industry, which includes the K+ satellite platform.
+TV is the main medium.
+State-run Vietnam Television (VTV) runs the only national networks.
+VTV-owned satellite and cable pay TV platforms carry some foreign TVs.

-State-run Voice of Vietnam (VoV) has six radio networks, including VoV 5 with programmes in English, French and Russian.
+Radio is state-controlled.
+Voice of Vietnam (VoV) networks include VoV 5, with output in English, French and Russian.

 There are hundreds of newspapers and magazines.
-The best-selling dailies are Tuoi Tre and Thanh Nien, which are run by youth organizations in Ho Chi Minh City.
+The Communist Party, government bodies and the military own or control almost all of them, says Freedom House.
+Best-selling dailies Tuoi Tre and Thanh Nien are run by youth organisations in Ho Chi Minh City.

+Vietnam's media environment is one of the harshest in Asia, says Freedom House.
+The NGO says journalists can report on local-level corruption but open criticism of the state is not tolerated.

-There were 45.5 million internet users by December 2014 (InternetWorldStats.com).
+There were 64 million internet users by the end of 2017 (InternetWorldStats).
 Material deemed obscene is filtered, as are opposition sites.
-ISPs occasionally block access to Facebook.
+Cyber attacks often target politically sensitive websites, says Freedom House.

+Bloggers and citizen journalists are the only sources of independent news, says Reporters Without Borders (RSF).
+But they face "ever-harsher forms of persecution".

-Zing Me is a leading, domestically-owned gaming and social networking platform.
+Zing Me is a popular domestic gaming and social networking platform.
 Another social media site, Go.vn, is run by the state broadcaster.

-Most social networking is non-political, with activists tending to favour blogging.
-There has been "massive" use of cyber attacks to silence dissent, and blogging "has become dangerous", says media freedom watchdog Reporters sans frontières (RSF).

-Of the 34 bloggers currently detained, 25 were held since January 2011, when Vietnamese Communist Party's general secretary Nguyen Phu Trong took office.

 The press